 Many parks departments around the country are hosting organized “challenge course” programs that promote team-building and cooperation, while obstacle course races like the Warrior Dash and Tough Mudder are true athletic tests of stamina and fortitude.

 If you’re building an obstacle course, you might want to consider using a rubber surfacing product like No Fault Safety Surface.
-It is a combination of EPDM/TPV rubber granules and a cushion layer of shredded recycled rubber.
-It is manufactured on-site and poured in place, providing a seamless, shock-absorbing surface.
-No Fault rubber safety surfacing products can incorporate creative designs, patterns and graphics that are limited only to your imagination.
+It is a combination of EPDM or TPV rubber granules and a cushion layer of shredded recycled rubber.
+It is manufactured on-site and poured in place, providing a unitary, shock-absorbing surface.
+No Fault rubber safety surfacing products can incorporate creative designs, patterns and graphics.

 2. Public Fitness Zones